 The set of Amity still has Bruce from Jaws circling the lake and leaping out on cue, before traveling to 3D experiences from King Kong, Jurassic Park, and the Fast and the Furious.

-A range of shows are on offer throughout the day, featuring spectacular stunts and even animals.
+A range of shows is on offer throughout the day, featuring spectacular stunts and even animals.

 The Universal Studios app contains maps and real-time queue information so is a great tool for maximizing your time to fit in everything.